demisto/content/Packs/AnsibleKubernetes/Integrations/AnsibleKubernetes/README.md

 This integration enables the management of Kubernetes environments using Ansible modules.
 The Ansible engine is self-contained and pre-configured as part of this pack onto your XSOAR server, all you need to do is provide credentials you are ready to use the feature rich commands.

-# Authorize Cortex XSOAR for Kubernetes
+# Authorize Cortex XSOAR for Ansible Kubernetes

 This integration supports API Token, and Username/Password authentication.
 It is recommended to use API tokens.